oVirt/infra-docs/docs/CI/STDCI-Containers.markdown

 2. The CI target distribution configuration is ignored
 3. The CI script must exist even if unused
 4. Only the output of the last container in a given list of containers in shown in the Jenkins console or Blue Ocean.
-It is currently impossible to see the logs of other containers.
+It is possible to see the logs of other containers via collected log files.

 Tricks aliases, and shorthands
 ------------------------------